 This recent study challenges that assumption because both groups of people ate the same number of calories.
 Despite this, the group with restricted eating times reported less hunger and burned more fat.

 Another important variable in the recent experiment is the exact timing of meals.
 Participants in the time-restricted feeding group ate their meals extremely early, finishing their last meal in the early afternoon.
-Eating later in the evening and night has been shown to have several drawbacks, so the benefits exhibited in the recent study may have been due to simply eating earlier in the day rather than to the 18-hour fast every day.
+Eating later in the evening and night has been shown to have several drawbacks, so the benefits exhibited in the recent study may have been due to simply eating earlier in the day rather than to the 18-hour fasting period.
 In addition, eating late at night can interfere with sleep, having negative effects on the circadian rhythm.

 Meal Times and Weight Loss: Is Timing the Key?